-- Negotiating, drafting and reviewing agreements such as joint venture and consortium agreements, agreements for the supply of goods or services, funding agreements (including tenders and government grant/funding agreements), web services agreements, web use terms and conditions, software procurement agreements and publishing and licensing agreements.
+- Negotiating, drafting and reviewing agreements such as joint venture and consortium agreements, agreements for the supply of goods or services, funding agreements (including tenders and government grant/funding agreements), web services agreements as well as terms and conditions, software procurement agreements, publishing and licensing agreements.

-- Preparing government submissions and conducting other legal policy work including preparing, contributing to and/or reviewing clients internal and external publications.
+- Preparing government submissions and conducting other legal policy work including preparing, contributing to and/or reviewing clients internal and external publications, policies and procedures.

-- Gilbert + Tobin's Charities + Social Sector Team is ranked Band 1 for Charities by Chambers Asia-Pacific 2018.
+Gilbert + Tobin's Charities + Social Sector Team is ranked for Charities.

 "Way ahead in its levels of commitment and its ability to understand the needs of charities".